aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 Depending on the use-case of your plugin, you might want it to be

-- upgradable or non-upgradable
+- upgradeable or non-upgradeable
 - deployed by a specific deployment method
 - compatible with meta transactions

 :::caution
 Upgradeable plugin contracts (such as `PluginUpgradeable`, `PluginUUPSUpgradeable` implementations) must reserve storage slots by defining a storage gap.
-If this is not properly and/or variables are rearranged in the upgrade, the storage can become corrupted rendering it inaccessible and resulting in the loss of funds.
+If this is not done properly and/or variables are rearranged in the upgrade, the storage can become corrupted rendering it inaccessible and resulting in the loss of funds.
 :::

 ## Upgradeability & Deployment